byrnereese/uphold-sdk-python/README.md

 * When sending money via Bitreserve, you can specify a recipient in the form of a bitcoin address, an email address, or a Bitreserve member name.

-* Obtaining a "promise" is helpful when a transaction involves an exchange of value from one form or another.
-This promise secures a quote for the transaction which Bitreserve will honor for 30 seconds.
-Obtaining a promise is *not* required.
+* One may send money to a bitcoin address, an email address, a Bitreserve username, or a phone number.

 *For a complete reference to the Bitreserve API, including examples in Python, please consult the [Bitreserve API documentation](http://developers.bitreserve.org/).*